1372427/460_proj1/README.md

 ## Resources

-I used the following resources:
+I used the following resources either as references or as a start for code snipets:

 https://stackoverflow.com/questions/6623231/remove-all-white-spaces-from-text
 http://bl.ocks.org/WilliamQLiu/bd12f73d0b79d70bfbae